dbmrq/vim-chalk/README.md

 #### g:chalk_edit

 By default, Chalk will leave you in insert/replace mode after creating a new fold.
 You can disable this behavior by setting `g:chalk_edit` to `0`.

+#### b:chalk_space_before

+By default, Chalk won't add a space between an existing line's text and the fold marker.
+This is good for a language like TeX, in which spaces make a difference, but may be undesirable for other languages, so you can change this behavior by setting `b:chalk_space_before` to `1` for specific file types.
+E.g.: `au BufRead,BufNewFile *.vim let b:chalk_space_before = 1`.

 ## See also